nightowl886/Patient-Survey/README.md

   - Fiscal Year Begin Date
   - Fiscal Year End Date
   - Number of Beds
-- **Example Entry:**
+- ** Blogger's Example Entry（Data Wizardry):**
 441314 | Lauderdale Community Hospital | 10/1/2020 | 12/31/2020 | 25

+- **Note:**
+### My Dataset
-- **Note:** The original tutorial dataset (HCAHPS) was unavailable, so I used the 2023 Hospital Provider Cost Report from Data.CMS.gov instead.
-This ensures reproducibility while maintaining relevance to hospital capacity analysis.
+Since the original HCAHPS dataset used in the tutorial was no longer available, I used the **2023 CMS Hospital Provider Cost Report** instead.
+The structure of my dataset is similar (hospital-level with CCN, name, fiscal year, and bed counts), but the actual content and formatting differ from the blogger’s sample.
+This substitution ensures reproducibility while demonstrating adaptability in sourcing reliable alternative data.

 ---